Alfred Adler’s Theory of Individual Psychology and Personality

 Only children, according to Adler, are also an unfortunate case.

-Due to their being the sole object of their parent’s attention, the only child becomes “dependent to a high degree, waits constantly for someone to show him the way, and searches for support at all times.”
+Due to their being the sole object of their parent’s attention, the only child becomes “dependent to a high degree, constantly waits for someone to show him the way, and searches for support at all times.”

 They also come to see the world as a hostile place due to their parents’ constant vigilance.